Bigby-wolf2333/Data_Pipeline_AWS_Queue/README.md

 The application is designed to run on any local machine via docker image.
 Refer to the "Steps to Run" section for instructions on running the application locally.

 ### How would you deploy this application in production?
 Deployment strategies depend on the desired processing approach.
-For continuous processing, the application can be packaged into a Docker image and deployed on a Kubernetes cluster.
+For continuous processing, the Docker image can be deployed on a Kubernetes cluster.
 For batch processing, a scheduling tool like Apache Airflow can trigger the application at set intervals, also deployed on a Kubernetes cluster.

 ### What other components would you want to add to make this production-ready?
 Additional components for production readiness include: